3 Effective Tips for Lensbaby Lenses to capture Stunning Photos

-Soft focus photography, brought to you by Lensbaby, has become very popular.
-Soft focus lends an artsy flair to all matter of subjects from flowers to portraits and even landscapes.
-Because Lensbaby lenses are manually operated and don’t communicate with your camera for exposure data, they are sometimes intimidating for new users.
-But with a few easy techniques, you can quickly become comfortable using these lenses and you just might fall in love with soft focus, as I have.
+Artistic nature photography with selective focus created by Lensbaby, has become very popular.
+Selective focus creates an artsy flair to all matters of subjects from flowers to portraits and even landscapes.
+Because Lensbaby lenses are manually operated and don’t communicate with your camera for exposure data, they are sometimes intimidating for beginner nature photographers to use.
+But with a few easy techniques, you can quickly become comfortable using these lenses to capture compelling fine art photos.
+And you just might fall in love with selective focus, as I have.

-Learning to use manual lenses is easier if you let the camera do some of the work.
-While I usually shoot in manual, I find that letting the camera help out allows me to concentrate on getting sharp focus and creating impact with my photography composition.
+Learning to use manual camera lenses is easier if you let the camera do some of the work.
+While I typically use a full manual exposure mode on my camera, I find that letting the camera help out allows me to concentrate on getting sharp focus and creating impact with my nature photography composition.
 Here are three techniques that I use to help my students learn how to get the most out of their Lensbaby.

-The soft focus effect of the Lensbaby lenses varies as you change the aperture.
+The selective focus effect of the Lensbaby’s velvet series lenses varies as you change the aperture setting.
 At the widest aperture, most, if not all, of the image is soft.
 This is not usually the effect I like.
 I prefer to have at least part of my subject in focus.

-To be sure that I get exactly the effect I want, I often like to take multiple shots with differing apertures.
-To make this easier, use manual mode, set your shutter speed for hand-holding (perhaps 1/125), and select Auto ISO setting.
-Then, as you change from wide open to smaller apertures, your camera adjusts the ISO setting to make sure that your exposure stays the same.
+To be sure that I get exactly the effect I want, I often like to take multiple shots with different apertures settings.
+To make this easier, use manual mode, set your shutter speed to what you want to use.
+Then select Auto ISO setting on your DSLR or mirrorless camera.
+Then, as you change from wide open to smaller apertures, your camera adjusts the ISO setting to make sure that your camera exposure stays the same.
 In post-processing, you can choose the amount of softness that you like to tell the story of your subject.
-Letting the camera help maintain equal exposure while changing aperture frees you to enjoy using these lenses with less worry about settings.
+Letting the camera help maintain equal exposure while changing the aperture setting frees you to be creative with your lensbaby lenses.

-For the landscape photo above I took multiple shots with different apertures with auto ISO setting enabled on my camera.
+For the landscape photo above I took multiple shots with different aperture settings with auto ISO setting enabled on my camera.
 I then selected the effect I liked in post-processing.

-I often find myself photographing underwater while diving where it is incredibly difficult to get sharp focus on a small subject.
+Often, I find myself photographing underwater while diving.
+It is incredibly difficult to get small subjects in sharp while underwater.
 I learned this valuable focusing technique for macro photography when the subject and the photographer are both moving:

-- Put your camera in high speed shooting mode so that you can take multiple images while holding down the shutter button.
+- Put your DSLR or mirrorless camera in high speed shooting mode so that you can take multiple images while holding down the shutter button.

 - Using the manual focus ring of your Lensbaby, focus on the part of your subject that is the closest to the camera.